pocketgems/dynamodb/docs/dynamodb.md

 is completed.
 When this happens, a transaction will fail (if our inputs changed, then AOL assumes any updates we requested may no longer be valid).
 If a transaction fails, the default behavior is to automatically retry it up to three times.
-If all the retries fail, or if there is some permanent error (e.g, you tried to create a new item but it already exists) then the transaction will throw a `db.TransactionFailedError` exception.
+If all the retries fail due to contention, the transaction will throw a `db.TransactionFailedError` exception.
+If there is some permanent error (e.g, you tried to create a new item but it already exists) then the transaction will throw a `db.ModelAlreadyExistsError` exception without additional retries.

 Consider this guestbook model:
 ```javascript